jquery-dlya-slabih/example-eslint-config/README.md

 # example-eslint-config

-example of reusable eslint config
+example of reusable eslint config for JavaScript with Jest (also just for example overrides)